btorresgil/content_downloader/README.md

 Checks for the latest content pack and downloads it if needed.

-**----====== This script no longer works as of January 2018 ======----**
+**----=== UPDATE Feb 2018 ===----**
-Changes were made to the Palo Alto Networks Support Portal login page.
-There doesn't seem to be an easy solution to make this script work again, though I welcome any pull requests to try and fix it.
+In January, changes were made to the Palo Alto Networks Support Portal that broke this script.
+It has now been updated to work with the new Support Portal.

 Install
 -------